Climate-based pea planting guide for Terre Haute, Indiana

 Main risk: The most common issue here is not climate but timing.
 Planting too late usually shortens the harvest window and pushes the crop into warmer conditions before it is at its best.

-How Frost Affects Peas in Terre Haute
+How Frost Affects Planting Dates for Peas in Terre Haute

 Terre Haute usually has about 187 frost-free days, with a typical last spring frost around April 15 and a typical first fall frost around October 19.